Nakajima J1N Gekkō: Operational history

 Commander Yasuna Kozono (left), Rabaul 1943.

+In late 1942, the first J1N1-Cs were delivered to operational units of the Imperial Japanese Navy Air Service (IJNAS); it was first encountered by the Allied during the Solomon Islands campaign, where it was initially misidentified as being a fighter.

 In early 1943, Commander Yasuna Kozono (小園 安名) of the 251st Kōkūtai in Rabaul came up with the idea of installing 20 mm cannons, firing upwards at a 30-degree angle in the fuselage.
-Against orders of central command, which was skeptical of his idea, he tested his idea on a J1N1-C as a night fighter.
-The field-modified J1N1-C KAI shot down two B-17s of 43rd Bomb Group attacking air bases around Rabaul on 21 May 1943.
+Against orders issued by central command, which was sceptical of the concept, Kozono tested it on a single J1N1-C as a night fighter.
+On 21 May 1943, this field-modified J1N1-C KAI successfully intercepted and shot down a pair of Consolidated B-24 Liberator bombers.

-The Navy took immediate notice and placed orders with Nakajima for the newly designated J1N1-S nightfighter design.
-This model was christened the Model 11 Gekkō (月光, "Moonlight").
-It had a crew of two, eliminating the navigator position.
-Like the KAI, it had twin 20 mm Type 99 Model 1 cannon firing upward in a 30° upward angle, but added a second pair firing downward at a forward 30° angle, allowing attacks from above or below.
-Production was quickly ramped up, with 183 produced between April 1943 and March 1944, and a further 204 produced before end of production in December 1944.
-This arrangement was effective against B-17 Flying Fortress bombers and B-24 Liberators, which usually had Sperry ball turrets for ventral defense.
+The Naval Staff, which had already came to recognise the need for a specialised night fighter, quickly took notice of Kozono's success and placed orders with Nakajima for the newly designated J1N1-S. This model was christened the Model 11 Gekkō (月光, "Moonlight").
+It was operated by a crew of two, eliminating the navigator position.
+Like the KAI, it was armed with a pair of 20 mm Type 99 Model 1 cannon firing upward in a 30° upward angle, but also added a second pair that fired downward at a forward 30° angle, allowing attacks from above or below.
+Production of the type was quickly ramped up, with 183 aircraft produced between April 1943 and March 1944, and a further 204 aircraft completed before production was terminated in December 1944.

+Operationally, the J1N1-S proved to be effective against both the United States Army Air Force's (USAAF) Boeing B-17 Flying Fortress and B-24 Liberator bombers, which were usually armed with Sperry ball turrets for ventral defense.
 The Gekkō's existence was not quickly understood by the Allies, who assumed the Japanese did not have the technology for night fighter designs.
-Some planes were equipped with the Type 3 Mk.
+Some aircraft were equipped with the Type 3 Mk.
 6 Model 4 radar in the nose to detect enemy ships at night, while others were equipped with a searchlight in place of the radar.
 Later models, the J1N1-Sa, omitted the two downward-firing guns and added another 20 mm cannon to face upward as with the other two.
 Other variants without nose antennae or searchlight added a 20 mm cannon to the nose.